-Director of Relations, Associate Special Professional Faculty
+Director of Relations, Associate Professor of the Practice

 In the summer of 2016 she was appointed to serve as Director of Relations at the School of Architecture’s Rome Program campus.